testingisdocumenting/znai/td-documentation-docs/documentation/layout/two-sides-pages.md

 Use an `include-empty-block` to align code snippets or other data block on both sides when there is an extra text on either side.
 :include-empty-block: {rightSide: true}

-:include-file: snippets/file-name.js
+:include-table: layout/table.csv
-:include-meta: {"rightSide": true}
+:include-meta: {rightSide: true}
-:include-file: snippets/file-name-with-comments.js
+:include-file: layout/table.csv

-:include-meta: {"rightSide": false}
+:include-meta: {rightSide: false}

-Two code snippets above are aligned by using an empty block on the right side.
+Table and code snippets above are aligned by using an empty block on the right side.
-:include-file: two-sides-pages.md {startLine: "Aligning Data in Columns", exclude: true, endLine: ":include-meta: {\"rightSide\": false}"}
+:include-file: two-sides-pages.md {startLine: "Aligning Data in Columns", exclude: true, endLine: ":include-meta: {rightSide: false}"}

+# Single Data Block Shortcut

+:include-table: layout/table.csv
+:include-file: layout/table.csv  {rightSide: true}

+:include-meta: {rightSide: false}

+If need to put a single data block to a right side, you can add `rightSide: true` as a parameter to `include-` plugins.

+:include-file: two-sides-pages.md {startLine: "Single Data Block Shortcut", endLine: "{rightSide: true}"}